rithmschool/interview-conceptual-challenge-part-2/readme.md

 20. Tell me about your background.

 * My work experience is varied.
 I started my career in events and made my way to international education to tech to program management to edtech before starting work as a developer.

+//////
+Q: What happens when you go to google.com

+* make get request
+* go to dns server that will go to google.com
+* server checks if the route is valid
+* if yes, it will respond with text based response.
+* text is parsed by browser and turns it to html. creates the dom